AvishekParajuli/SmartCar_proj/p1/README.md

 ## OOAD
 The above code is not architectured well.
 Meaning, if i have to do a different operation, say Vehicle detection, then i cannot re-use the code *main_simple.cpp* as it is.
 There are certains portions such as video read, and video write which can be re-used in many other appications.
 However, one would most likely end up either copying the file and then trying to decipher the code flow and then plug in their algorithm.
 Thats a pain and it will grow bigger with the increase in complexity.
-Instead, lets look into the following diffferent files which have been well designed.
+Instead, lets look into the following diffferent files which have been well designed and architected.

 1. VideoController.cpp -> source code implementation details of video reading and writing operation.
 No need to change.
 2. VideoController.h  -> Header file to be included to use so the video read write operation for free.
 No need to change.